1Syler/nextpvr-importer/README.md

 Bug reported https://github.com/ffmpegwasm/ffmpeg.wasm/issues/144

 ## TODO
-* Add detection of series and create structured series data that can be used when getting data from an API source - Work on almost all off my series library with a couple of things to add, also need to sort the order of seasons and episodes
+* Add detection of series and create structured series data that can be used when getting data from an API source - Works on almost all of my series library with a couple of things to add, also need to sort the order of seasons and episodes
 * Implement saving data to IndexedDB - WIP - Now working but incomplete and buggy.
 Not working on Firefox
 * Once the data is saved can implement rescanning for files that failed to be read by FFmpeg
 * Grab details file details from other sources as addition/alternative to FFmpeg when it fails - WIP